Sword of Origin: Zero

 This is the Tiger Dojo.
 Take the advice?

 Note.
 Tiger Dojo is a strange hint corner.
-If you would like to beat the game by yourself, or if you would like to keep the characters' images, please be warned.
+If you would like to complete the story by yourself, or if you would like to keep the characters' images, please be warned.

-"Yosh!"
 Taiga, dressed in a white kimono and black hakama, clapped her hands together.
-"You weren't expecting this now, were you Readers?"
+"I bet you weren't expecting this now, were you Readers?"

 "Hi everyone!"
 Ilya, dressed in a white t-shirt and purple bloomers, waved.
 "Osu!
 Welcome to the first Tiger Dojo of 'A Different Path'!"

-"Yes yes, good job student."
-Taiga nodded, and then turned back to the front.
-"Now, you're probably wondering what happened here, or why this wasn't in the main story."
+"Yes, yes.
+Good job student."
+Taiga nodded.
+"Now, Readers, you're probably wondering what happened here, or why this wasn't in the main story."

 "Yeah," Ilya said.
 "What's going on, Sensei?
 Shouldn't this be in the other story?"